ag202421/Final_Project/README.md

 # Final_Project
 ### Project Information
-My project can be found at the following link: https://alexisgoldberg.github.io/Final_Project/ The name of my project is Earthquakes: An Exploration into the Regions that are Impacted The target browser for my project is Google Chrome Version 113.0.5672.63+
+My project can be found at the following link: https://alexisgoldberg.github.io/Final_Project/ The name of my project is Earthquakes: An Exploration into the Regions that are Impacted.
+The target browser for my project is Google Chrome Version 113.0.5672.63+.

 ### What the Code Does
 My code takes tectonic plate boundaries (from geoJSON files) and puts it over a leaflet map.
 I also populate markers from my API.
 Additionally, I added a drop down menu and a refresh button.
 On the back end, I initially load data from the API and store it locally.
 Then, I filter the list from localStorage and output the filtered list.
 For the refresh button, I fetch directly from the API, which resets the filter and stores the new fetch locally.